 Both diet and exercise boost energy.

-It’s much harder to keep up a fitness program when your diet is full of toxins and foods that cause your body to be sluggish.
+But it’s much harder to keep up a fitness program when your diet is full of toxic foods that cause you to be sluggish.

 Exercising when you’re malnourished, and while you have toxicity in your body is dangerous, and can do more damage than good.